 Serving Divorce Papers in Florida

 When a person decides to file for divorce in Florida, their spouse must be notified of the divorce proceedings.
 Known as service of process, if notice is not properly given to a spouse in a divorce case it can be thrown out by the court and the filing spouse must start all over again.
 At the law office of Blair H. Chan, III, our team has years of experience representing clients navigating the divorce process in Florida and can ensure that service of process is done correctly in your case.
-To learn more about this and other issues pertaining to your divorce, call or contact the office today to schedule a free consultation.
+To learn more about this and other issues pertaining to your divorce, call or contact the office today to schedule an initial consultation.

 Requirements of Service of Process